Compare Greymouth Car Rental Deals

-Punakaiki is most famous for the so called Pancake Rocks at Dolomite Point, just a 40 minute drive from Greymouth in your rental car.
+Punakaiki is most famous for the so-called Pancake Rocks at Dolomite Point, just a 40-minute drive from Greymouth in your rental car.
 Part of the Paparoa National Park, they are one of the very top natural attractions on the West Coast.

-Here, giant columns of rocks resembling stacks of hotcakes were formed millions of years ago when the remains of plants and marine life melded with limestone and mud on the bottom of the ocean floor.
+Here, giant columns of rocks resembling stacks of hotcakes were formed millions of years ago when the remains of plants and marine life were melded with limestone and mud on the bottom of the ocean floor.
 Over time they built up and rose higher and higher, buoyed by seismic activity.
-Wind and rain then entered the picture and played their part of eroding the softer sandstone, carving horizontal lines into the rocks, and leaving behind the wonder of nature that we see today.
+Wind and rain then entered the picture and played their part in eroding the softer sandstone, carving horizontal lines into the rocks, and leaving behind the wonder of nature that we see today.

 At high tide, the sea shoots up through blowholes between the rocks, shooting geysers of salty spray skyward.
 It’s a truly impressive sight, particularly at the surge pool known as Devil’s Cauldron.
 The swell tends to hiss and roar and will often spray the closest onlookers.

 An easy walkway leads from the roadside around the edge of the cliffs and back.
 Plan for 30 minutes to an hour to spend here.
 The path begins in native forest (you may see the weka, a native bird, pecking around here) giving way to scrub and flax.
 Coming up to the coastal edge you’ll see staircases carved into the rock faces.
-There are informational panels that tell you about the geology of the rocks, too.
+There are informational signposts that tell you about the geology of the rocks, too.
 You may be lucky and spot some Hector’s dolphins coming in close to shore.

 Other activities in and around the tiny township of Punakaiki mainly revolve around the outdoors.
 You can go horse riding on the beach, canoeing on the Pororari River, or tackle one of the walking and hiking trails, such as the Truman Track, Pororari River Track, Cave Creek or Punakaiki to Bullock Creek Rd.